aleksandregvrm/aleksandregvrm/README.md

 - ⭐ 3+ years of experience in software development

+- 🖥️ Including various fields in Backend,Frontend and Devops

 - 🌱 I’m currently learning **Kubernetes,Golang**

 - 👨‍💻 All of my projects are available at [https://github.com/aleksandregvrm](https://github.com/aleksandregvrm)